Back to blog

 The confusion is understandable.
 Both roles talk to customers.
 Both care about the roadmap.
 Both show up to launch planning meetings.
 Both use words like "positioning" and "personas" and "go-to-market."
 And in small companies, one person often does pieces of both.

 But they're not the same role.
-And treating them as interchangeable — or worse, as competing — is one of the most consistent ways B2B SaaS companies underperform on go-to-market.
+And treating them as interchangeable, or worse as competing, is one of the most consistent ways B2B SaaS companies underperform on go-to-market.

 Here's what each role actually owns, where they overlap, and how the partnership between them works when it's functioning the way it should.